yesodweb/persistent/README.md

 # Backend agnostic

-Supports PostgreSql, Sqlite, MongoDB, Redis, and ZooKeeper.
+Supports PostgreSql, Sqlite, MongoDB, Redis, ZooKeeper, and many other databases via [persistent-odbc](https://github.com/gbwey/persistent-odbc).
 The MySQL backend is in need of a maintainer.
 Currently there are issues with migrations and support for composite and primary keys is lacking.

 Persistent is designed to be adaptable to any datastore, and to allow multiple datastores to be used simultaneously.